-For the latest updates, outage map, and availability of community resources, visit sce.com/psps.
+• For the latest updates, outage map, and availability of community resources, visit sce.com/psps.

-For information about preparing for a power outage, visit sce.com/safety/family/emergency-tips.
+• For information about preparing for a power outage, visit sce.com/safety/family/emergency-tips.

-REMEMBER: If you see a downed power line, call 911 first, and then notify SCE at 1-800-611-1911.
+• REMEMBER: If you see a downed power line, call 911 first, and then notify SCE at 1-800-611-1911.

-Thank you again for your continued patience as we work to keep your community safe!
+Thank you for your patience as we work to keep your community safe!